Sid20-rgb/Calculator/README.md

 - Multiplication by clicking on the "X" button on the keyboard.
 - Division by clicking on the "÷" button on the keyboard.

-# Conclusion
+# Conclusion with future upgrades
-  As this calculator has really limited features I'm willing to upgrade it with new features like calculation of remainder, powers, roots, trigonometric operations, etc. in future, other than that its a perfect and fine calculator for the basic and simple calculation.
+  As this calculator has limited features anf functions I'm willing to upgrade it with new features like calculation of remainder, powers, roots, trigonometric operations, etc. in future, other than that its a perfect and fine calculator for the basic and simple calculation.

 Siddhartha Ratna Shakya